 - Provide adequate light from supplemental grow lights.
 Once the seedlings have developed two sets of true leaves and the outdoor temperatures have warmed up, gradually acclimate them to outdoor conditions (harden off) before transplanting them into the garden.

 Learn more about how to start seeds indoors in this blog post.

 To prepare the soil for planting Shasta daisies, work in organic matter such as compost or aged manure to improve drainage and fertility.
-Space the plants about 18-24 inches apart to provide ample room for growth and air circulation.
+Space the plants 12-24 inches (30-60 cm) apart to provide ample room for growth and air circulation.

 Watering, Sunlight, and Fertilizer Requirements

 Shasta daisies require consistent moisture, so water them regularly, especially during dry spells.
 However, avoid over-watering as soggy soil can lead to root rot.